The Brookline A Cappella Ensemble

 Brett recently retired from her 31-year career as Chef at the President's House at Wellesley College.
 She received her BA from UConn, her culinary training with Madeleine Kamman, and her MS in Nutrition from Tufts University.
 Since the age of 12, Brett has been singing in choirs, folk bands, and even a rock opera.
 In addition to her vocal contributions to BAC, Brett sings with a women's folk ensemble, Constellations; a hospice singing group, Journey Songs, and The Heritage Chorale.
-Brett lives in Ashland with her husband, Rob and has two grown sons, 5 stepchildren and 4 step grandchildren.
+Brett lives in Ashland with her husband, Rob and has two grown sons, 5 stepchildren and 4 step grandchildren and a one year old grandson.
 When not singing, Brett keeps busy hiking, drawing, and traveling.

+Larina Mehta has been a part of Brookline A Capella since its founding in 2011.
 Larina earned her BA at Tufts University where she performed with the Tufts University Chorale and Tufts Chamber Singers.
-Larina also holds a master's degree in public health from George Washington University as well as a master's in education from Harvard.
-Larina recently left her job as Education Program Director with Boston Public Schools to stay home with her daughter, Avery.
+Larina also holds a master's degree in public health from George Washington University as well as a master's degree in education from Harvard University.
+She is currently taking a break from her work in the education field to be home with her two daughters.

 Allan graduated from RPI with a MS in Computer Science and has been working at Rhythmia Medical doing software QA since then.
 He has been singing as long as he can remember, most recently with the a cappella group Partial Credit at RPI.
 In addition to the singing, he put together a number of arrangements for PC, and hopes to arrange some songs for BAC as well.